Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Conclusion and Discussion

 These results are relevant to the policy as they furnish the instruments to policy-makers to enhance the effects of additional funding on students' performance.
 Indeed, on one side policy-makers could target just students in school with positive, effects reducing the overall costs of the policy and using the savings to experiment more effective policies in the other schools.
 On the other side, policy-makers could analyze the reason of lack of the effectiveness of funding in schools with certain characteristics and implement policies to boost the effects of future funding.
 Furthermore, the added value of our algorithm is that it could enable policy-makers to target just those units that benefit the most from the treatment and it provides an insight on possible inefficiencies in the allocation and/or usage of funding.
 From our analysis it seems that there is room for policies that support less senior principals since students in their schools show higher returns in terms of performance from additional funding.

 The extension of these methods to other fields of economic investigation and the development of novel machine learning algorithms for targeted policies and welfare maximization can form the future scope of further research.
-In particular, the development of an algorithm that could deal with welfare maximization in the context of multiple outcomes is of interest.
-Moreover, the ``usual" Bayesian way for estimating CACE is via a data augmentation scheme \cite[e.g., imputing compliance status and estimating impacts among estimated compliers][]{imbens2015causal}.
+In particular, the development of an algorithm that could deal with welfare maximization in the context of multiple outcomes is of interest. { As a further extension, it may be worth exploring hierarchical testing procedures to control for familywise error rate \cite[see, e.g.,][]{marcus1976closed} or for false discovery rate \cite[see, e.g.,][]{yekutieli2008hierarchical} at each node of the tree discovered by BCF-IV and not just in the terminal nodes.
+Such algorithms have been explored in the context of matching procedures by \cite{johnson2019detecting} and \cite{lee2021discovering}.} Moreover, the ``usual" Bayesian way for estimating CACE is via a data augmentation scheme, \cite[e.g., imputing compliance status and estimating impacts among estimated compliers, { as in}][]{imbens2015causal}.
 In our algorithm we do not implement such a methodology, however, as a further line of research, it could be extended including a data augmentation scheme.